 Indigenous groups call for justice as mining giant BHP in court over dam tragedy

-Claimants travelled from Brazil to protest outside the hearing at the Technology and Construction Court in London, where BHP is listed.
+Claimants travelled from Brazil to protest outside the hearing at the High Court in London, where BHP is listed.

 Mining giant BHP has been accused of putting “profit over people’s lives” as indigenous protesters have called for justice over a dam collapse that caused a historic environmental and humanitarian disaster in Brazil.

-The Anglo-Australian company is arguing for Brazilian mining firm Vale to be a co-defendant in a UK lawsuit, which has been brought by 700,000 claimants affected by the collapse of the Fundao dam in 2015 in eastern Brazil.
+The Anglo-Australian company, which denies liability, is arguing for Brazilian mining firm Vale to be a co-defendant in a UK lawsuit, which has been brought by 700,000 claimants affected by the collapse of the Fundao dam in 2015 in eastern Brazil.

-Some of the claimants travelled from Brazil to protest outside the hearing at the Technology and Construction Court in London, where BHP is listed, on Wednesday.
+Some of the claimants travelled from Brazil to protest outside the hearing at the High Court in London, where BHP is listed, on Wednesday.

-It comes as the firm faces a £36 billion fine for its role in the mining disaster that killed 19 people and caused an enormous area of land to be flooded with toxic mud.
+It comes as the firm faces paying £36 billion in damages for its role in the mining disaster that killed 19 people and caused an enormous area of land to be flooded with toxic mud.

 Among the protesters were members of the Krenak, Guarani, Tupiniquim and Pataxos indigenous communities, who wore headdresses, sang songs and played the maracas.